JaneliaSciComp/containers/README.md

 # Principles

-This repository borrows heavily from [BioContainers](https://github.com/BioContainers/containers) effort.

 We want containers that:

 1) Are reproducible - if you rebuild the same Dockerfile a year later, you should get basically the same container.
 2) Are optimized - We use standard techniques to speed up builds and we use multistage builds to reduce the size of the final image.
-3) Include metadata -  We currently use [BioContainer metadata](https://github.com/BioContainers/specs/blob/master/container-specs.md)
+3) Include metadata -  every image includes [OCI metadata](https://specs.opencontainers.org/image-spec/annotations/)

 # Publishing images